devvansh1997/BGVP/README.md

 Annotation Tool:
 [roboflow](https://roboflow.com/)

+# Note

-# NOTE: This repository is only for non-commercial use.
+This repository is only for non-commercial use.